nedcas69/nedcas69.github.io/README.md

-# This is our test of using git flow through building django app with templates
+# This is our test of using git flow through building html langing page template

 ---